 In publishing these pages, my aim is to provide good-quality learning materials that are of use to both students and teachers.
 The site is, and probably always will be, a work in progress.
 It will continue to grow as I add new materials, and will hopefully continue to improve as I maintain, update and expand existing pages.
 The content is not intended to meet the needs of any particular curriculum, although I have of course been influenced by my own experience.
 I have organised the materials into a number of broad subject areas, each of which has a number of more specialised sections.
 If you can't find what you are looking for, a site search facility is available.
-Oh, and if you want to cite one or more of my pages in a piece of written work, I have recently added a "cite this page" link at the top right-hand corner of each page that provides the necessary details!
+If you want to cite one or more of my pages in a piece of written work, there is a "cite this page" link at the bottom of each page that provides the necessary details!